golang/vscode-go/docs/dlv-dap.md

 There are many attributes that you can adjust in the launch and attach debug configuration.
 The following general attributes are mandatory for all launch configurations.

 *   `name`: the name of your configuration as it appears in the drop-down in the Run view.
 *   `type`: the debugging type VS Code uses to decide which debugging extension should be used.
-Always leave this set to `”go”`.
+Always leave this set to `"go"`.
 *   `request`: `launch` or `attach`.

 Here is the list of attributes specific to Go debugging.